-Astilbe, Coral Bells, Lily of the Valley, Oriental Poppy, Foxtail Lily, Butterfly Plant, Astrantia – all these beautiful plants are meant to bring the touch of color and elegance to the shady parts of your garden.
+Astilbe, Coral Bells, Lily of the Valley, Oriental Poppy, Foxtail Lily, Butterfly Plant, Astrantia - all these beautiful plants are meant to bring the touch of color and elegance to the shaded parts of your garden.

 Will you be able to protect your plant, especially in winter season?
 Some plants are quite hardy, while the others are more delicate, with no resistance to winter frosts, so it might be necessary to keep them indoors at least for a few weeks.